brackeen/file-compat/test/README.md

 * Windows: C, C++
 * macOS: C, C++, Objective-C, Objective-C++ (both with and without ARC).

-macOS executables are automatically tested, but bundled sandboxed apps are not.
+On macOS, plain executables are tested, but bundled sandboxed apps are not.

 ## Testing manually